llvm/llvm-project/llvm/docs/LangRef.rst

 establishes an association with additional labels to define where control flow goes after the call.

-The output values of a '``callbr``' instruction are available both on the the '``fallthrough``' block, and any '``indirect``' blocks(s).
+The output values of a '``callbr``' instruction are available both in the the '``fallthrough``' block, and any '``indirect``' blocks(s).

 The only use of this today is to implement the "goto" feature of gcc inline